kubernetes/community/org-owners-guide.md

 - teams for each repo `foo`
   - `foo-admins`: granted admin access to the `foo` repo
   - `foo-maintainers`: granted write access to the `foo` repo
+  - `foo-reviewers`: granted read access to the `foo` repo; intended to be used as a notification mechanism for interested/active contributors for the `foo` repo
 - a `bots` team
   - should contain bots such as @k8s-ci-robot and @linuxfoundation that are neccessary for org and repo automation